 Choosing a computer?
 We’ve weighed up the pros and cons of both Mac and PC to help you decide which is best for your business.

-- The 10 worst tax return excuses
+- HMRC reveal the worst tax return excuses and failed expenses claims

 - Self-employed tax deductible expenses: what can you claim?

 - How to get a mortgage when self-employed